ESMValGroup/ESMValTool_Tutorial/_extras/guide.md

 - Test all recipes, diagnostics and instructions in advance.

-- Make sure you don't have issues with accessing the compute node via VPN or wifi,
+- Make sure you don't have issues with accessing the compute node via VPN or Wi-Fi.

 - Check with your computing service for any planned downtime or potential interuptions.

 - Download a local copy of the data, just in case.